 - Files that have been updated will be synced, rsync will copy only the changed parts of files to the remote host.

-- File that is exactly the same are not copied to the remote host at all.
+- files that are exactly the same are not copied to the remote host.

 rsync [options] source [destination]